William Becton: Early life

 Becton was born on December 31, 1968, in Washington, D.C., as William Earl Becton, Jr. He started singing at the age of four in his church choir called the intermediate youth choir, and he went to Sewell Music Conservatory to hone his singing acumen, when he was just eight years old.
 Becton is a graduate of Duke Ellington School for the Arts, and went on to study at the University of the District of Columbia.

 Music career

-His music career started in 1995, with the release of Broken by Intersound Records on June 1, 1995, and this album would go on to be his breakthrough release on the Billboard magazine charts, peaking at No. 1 on the Gospel Albums chart.
+His music career started in 1995, with the release of Broken by Intersound Records on June 1, 1995, and this album would go on to be his breakthrough release on the Billboard magazine charts, peaking at No. 1 on the Gospel Albums chart and selling over 1 million units.
 His next release, Heart of a Love Song, was released by CGI Records in association with A&M Records on October 14, 1997, and this also charted on the Gospel Albums chart at No. 5.
 The next release with GGI Records was released on April 18, 2000, B2K: Prophetic Songs Of Promise, and again this charted on the Gospel Albums chart at No. 9.
 He released, Broken, Vol. 2: Live, with Tyscot Records on May 20, 2003, and this would chart on the Gospel Albums at No. 25.